 The results of the State Assessment Program are the primary source for criteria to determine a need for remediation.
 Additional diagnostic information and classroom performance may also be used as criteria to determine a need for remediation.
 State assessment results below Level 3 on the criterion-referenced test Florida State Assessment (FSA) are indicators.
 The assessment results from the previous year are used to determine the need for remediation for the present grade level.
 For example, a student in Grade 6 who scored in Level 1 or 2 on Florida State Assessment (FSA) in Grade 5 the previous year would meet criteria for remediation.

 5.3071 Reading, Mathematics, Science

 Reading

-Grade 6: < Level 3 on FSA English Language Arts or <1587 scale score on the latest Discovery

-Education English Assessment for Grade 5

-Grade 7: <Level 3 on FSA English Language Arts or <1602 scale score on the latest Discovery
+Grade 6: <Level 3 on FSA English Language Arts Grade 7: <Level 3 on FSA English Language Arts Grade 8: <Level 3 on FSA English Language Arts

-Education English Assessment for Grade 6

-Grade 8: < Level 3 on FSA English Language Arts or <1630 scale score on the latest Discovery

-Education English Assessment for Grade 7

 Mathematics